Skip to main content

 • resolvers: Object (GraphQL Resolvers that get merged with the default API)

 • context: Special function to extend the underlying GraphQL context.
-Check the OIDC Example for how you could use it to add custom Auth.
+Check the OIDC Example for how you could use it to add custom Auth functionality.

 • options: Options for various submodules of Unchained.
 See the rest of the configuration section for details.